Decentralized Voltage Control of AC Microgrids with Constant Power Loads using Control Barrier Functions: Constrained regulation of the nominal voltage dynamics

 where $\left[ \sigma_{d,i} \ \sigma_{q,i}\right] \in \mbb{R}^2$ are the respective d-q integrator states with dynamics given by

 In the above $K_{d,i},k_{Id,i},M_i,K_{q,i},k_{Iq,i} \in \mbb{R}_{>0}$ are the controller tuning parameters for the respective d-q components, while $\hat{z}_{d,i} \in \mbb{R}$ denotes the desired shifted reference point.
+Note that (\ref{eq:nominal_control_law}), (\ref{eq:nominal_control_law_sigma}) together with (\ref{eq:control_law}), result in a smooth feedback control law, that, as the following results will demonstrate, enforces boundedness of the state trajectories.
+Therefore, the proposed approach overcomes the instability problems that are associated with non-smoothness of the closed loop dynamics, e.g. by using saturation devices \cite{xin2016synchronous}.

 The remaining of this section is dedicated in providing the necessary theoretical analysis such that the adopted control law guarantees boundedness and stability of the nominal dynamics.
 The control law in (\ref{eq:nominal_control_law}) decouples the q-component of the nominal state from the d-component nominal dynamics.
-It is important to highlight that the adopted methodology allows such an assumption without requiring knowledge of the load demand, since in the nominal setting this is constant to a predefined value.
+It is important to highlight that the adopted methodology allows such an assumption without requiring knowledge of the load demand, since, in the nominal setting, this is constant to a predefined value.
 Therefore, the load demand remains an unknown system disturbance in the original problem setting.
 The following result investigates the stability of the system equilibria and derives necessary conditions on the tuning parameters to counteract the destabilizing effect of the CPL. \begin{proposition}[Stability of Nominal Dynamics] Consider the nodal nominal dynamics given by (\ref{eq:Nominal_Model}), (\ref{eq:nominal_control_law}) and (\ref{eq:nominal_control_law_sigma}) and an equilibrium point $\hat{x}_i = (\hat{z}_{d,i},\hat{\sigma}_{d,i},0,0)$ , if $\hat{\sigma}_{d,i} \in (-1,1)$ and

 then the closed-loop nominal system (\ref{eq:Nominal_Model_Shifted}) is asymptotically stable with respect to $\hat{x}_i$, for all $i \in \mc{M}$. \end{proposition} \begin{proof} In order to derive asymptotic stability of the system equilibria, we study the network closed-loop nominal subsystem.
 With a slight abuse of notation these are given below,